OmarIqbal395/UWB-Hacks-The-Cloud-2020/README.md

-# UWB-Hacks-The-Cloud-2020
+# CollabWare (Project for UWB-Hacks-The-Cloud-2020)
-Tinder for virgins.
-Enough said.
+A networking mobile app for developers with tinder-like functionality.